Selwyn Lloyd: Early Second World War service

 Lloyd became a reserve officer in 1937.
 In January 1939 he helped to raise a second line unit of the Royal Horse Artillery in the North-West.
 He was commissioned as a regular second lieutenant on 27 June 1939, and by August, with war seeming ever more likely, he was an acting captain and acting brigade major to Brigadier Cherry, CRA (Commander, Royal Artillery) of the 55th (West Lancashire) Infantry Division, a first-line Territorial Army formation.
 His obituary in The Times later stated wrongly that he had begun the war as a private.

 On the outbreak of war Lloyd's patron Brigadier Cherry sponsored him for the Staff College, Camberley.
 Many of those sent to the Staff College in 1939 were barristers, businessmen, school and university teachers thought likely to have an aptitude for staff work; Brian Horrocks was one of his instructors.
 Out of 110 officers in his intake, he was one of 22 passed as fit for immediate staff duty.
 He was appointed BMRA (Brigade major, Royal Artillery) to Brigadier Cherry, despite "not knowing anything about guns etc".
 By the spring of 1940 the 55th Division was on duty defending the Suffolk Coast against possible invasion.

 In February 1941, by now an acting major, he was a General Staff Officer Grade 2 (GSO2) at the headquarters of Major General Charles Allfrey's 43rd (Wessex) Infantry Division, another first-line TA formation.
 The division was part of XII Corps, commanded by Lieutenant General Andrew Thorne, but he was replaced in April 1941 by Lieutenant General Bernard Montgomery, who soon noted Lloyd as a promising officer.
-In later life Lloyd would sometimes write nostalgically to former colleagues about the gruelling regime of physical fitness ("100% Binge" and "Binge, More Binge & Great Binge") which Montgomery expected of all those under his command, irrespective of rank.
 Montgomery was promoted to command South-Eastern Command at Reigate (he soon renamed it "South Eastern Army") and on 18 December 1941 Lloyd was posted to join him.
 By 1942, Lloyd was a lieutenant colonel (GSO1) on the staff.
 He wanted to see fighting, and was disappointed not to be posted to Egypt with Montgomery when the latter took command of the Eighth Army in August 1942.
 Montgomery told him that temporary officers lacked the aptitude of regulars for fighting, but were often better at staff work.
 On 6 November, Lloyd was promoted to temporary lieutenant-colonel (war-substantive major).